colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-The method above checks the column in the board the player specified from the bottom to the top for an empty position then attempts to add the current player's token to the board position.
+The method above checks the column in the board the player specified from the bottom to the top for an empty position and then attempts to add the current player's token to the board position.
 Later it returns the result.

-There is a static method here called `playerColorToBoardToken` that was used, this sets the set's the value in the board position to a numeric value that is associated with the current player's colour.
+There is a static method here called `playerColorToBoardToken` that was used, this sets the value in the board position to a numeric value that is associated with the current player's colour.

 Add it to the `FourInARowGame` class too: